Cause: Ebola virus

 Legal Reporting Requirements

-- Laboratories: detection of Ebola virus immediately notifiable to local health jurisdiction of the patient's residence; specimen submission is required – serum (2 business days)
+- Laboratories: detection of Ebola virus immediately notifiable to local health jurisdiction of the patient's residence; specimen submission requested – positive specimens (2 business days) (Sections 3 and 4).